-For elderly subjects $\geq 65$ years of age, the dose will be automatically adjusted to a 25% dose reduction.
+For elderly subjects ≥ 65 years of age, the dose will be automatically adjusted to a 25% dose reduction.
 According to the judgment of the investigator, the dose can be further reduced by up to 50% of the calculated dose.
-The administration time should be extended to 1 minute for this population.
+The administration time should be extended to 1 minute for this population (IV slow injection over 30-60 seconds).

 For ASA grade 3-4 subjects, the dose can be reduced by 25-50% per investigator discretion.
-The administration time should be extended to 1 minute for these populations.
+The administration time should be extended to 1 minute for these populations (IV slow injection over 30-60 seconds).

-For subjects with $BMI \leq 40 \text{ kg/m}^2$ , TBW will be used to determine propofol dose; for subjects with $BMI > 40 \text{ kg/m}^2$ , LBW will be used to determine propofol dose, and Rescue dose.
+For subjects with $BMI \leq 40 \text{ kg/m}^2$, TBW will be used to determine propofol dose; for subjects with $BMI > 40 \text{ kg/m}^2$, LBW will be used to determine propofol dose, and Rescue dose.
 LBW should be calculated using the Janmahasatian formula included below.